The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Structural Signals of Changes in the Dynamics

 Note that $P^{\ast}_{5}$ has a clear minimum, see Fig.~\ref{fig:pdfpr}a-c.
-Taking the natural logarithm of $P^{\ast}_{5}$ gave this minimum the appearance of a cusp.
+Taking the natural logarithm of $P^{\ast}_{5}$ gives this minimum the appearance of a cusp.
 Both sides of this cusp were subsequently fitted using polynomials and the intersection point computed~\footnote{Note that $P^{\ast}_{5}$ is a positive number always, hence the cusp is not a sign of a number going through zero, as is often found in logarithmic representations where the absolute of a value is plotted.}.
 The associated value of $\phi$, say $\phi^{\ast}$, is shown in Fig.~\ref{fig:pdfpr}d, where the error bar gives an indication of the accuracy of the fit.
 The value of $\phi^{\ast}$ for $R > 0.83$ is indicated in magenta and for $R < 0.83$ in orange, respectively.
-I will return to the need for this distinction shortly.
+The orange data appears to follow the $\max_{\phi} \! \left( n_{\bar{q}}\right)$ curve, albeit at a slightly lower value of $\phi$, which hints at a correlation betweent the two measurements.
+For $R > 0.83$ the data appears nearly constant and closer to the $\phi = 0.777$ line.
+I used this indicator to justify extending the $\phi = 0.777$ line to $R = 1$.

 I also examined the distribution $P_{\phi}(q)$, which derives from \textit{all} particle neighborhoods, and the PDF that results by considering only those neighborhoods that belong to \textit{small} particles.
 In both distributions, the effect for the square-to-pentagon subdomain was clearly present for values of $R \uparrow 1$, but for $R \lesssim 0.83$ there were only small hints of a feature in the distribution, which proved difficult to fit, see the ESI~\cite{ESI}.
 This further justifies my choice for examining only the large particles.

-Large particles, especially for $R \ll 1$, should be the least mobile and, thus, arrested dynamics should originate with these particles.
-This could explain why I see the strongest signal originating from this particle fraction.
-I find that the $q$ associated with $P^{\ast}_{5}$ shifts ever closer to $q_{\mathrm{r}}(5)$ as $\phi$ is increased, with the peak-value first increasing, then decreasing rapidly, see the ESI for additional details~\cite{ESI}.
-In all cases, the decrease sets in as the large-particle neighborhoods tend toward hexagonal,~\textit{i.e.}, beyond the large-particle crossover $P^{\ast}_{5} = P^{\ast}_{6}$.
-This is when the large particles start to form hexagonal-like clusters to allow the system to further densify.
+Moreover, large particles, especially for $R \ll 1$, should be the least mobile and, thus, arrested dynamics should originate with these particles.
+This could explain why I see the strongest signal originating from this fraction.